qyu4x/bingleshop-backend/readme.md

 *Note: Make sure you have Docker and Node.js installed on your machine before you start.
 For further information, please refer to the official Docker and Node.js documentation.*

----

-Feel free to customize the README further to better suit your project and style preferences.